 He started playing piano at age 4.
 When he turned 17 he moved to Paris where he started his first professional work at the Bastille Opera House.
 First he graduated from Béla Bartók Conservatory, later he moved to America and studied composition and conducting at Berklee College of Music.
 After graduation he settled in NYC (interesting fact: he also holds a BA degree for business communication and studied psychology).

 As a teaching artist he’s worked at Broadway Dreams to train the next generation of theater performers for music.
-He performed at Lincoln Center, Carnegie Hall, Symphony Hall, 54 Below.
+He performed at Lincoln Center, Carnegie Hall, Symphony Hall, Birdland, Bastille Opera House, 54 Below.
 He’s recipient of the Charles Mayer Grant, finalist of the Jonathan Larson Award, recipient of US Green card for extraordinary ability based on his achievement in his field.
 Furthermore he's a proud member of the Dramatists Guild and the Lehman Engel BMI Advanced Musical Theatre Workshop.

-Ongoing projects: d'ILLUSION - the houdini musical, Reflections, Where We Rush To Disappear, Gailley and the Tale of the Fate Keeper, Hypatia and the Heathens.
+Ongoing projects: d'ILLUSION - The Houdini Musical, Reflections, Where We Rush To Disappear, Gailley and the Tale of the Fate Keeper, Hypatia and the Heathens.